-A GTIN (Global Trade Item Number) most commonly known as a Barcode, is an optical machine readable sequence of unique numbers that is used by wholesalers and retailers to maintain control over stock inventories and to track product purchases at point of sale.
-The most common formats used are EAN-13 and UPC barcodes.
+A GTIN (Global Trade Item Number) most commonly known as a Barcode, is an optical machine readable sequence of unique numbers used by wholesalers and retailers to maintain control over stock inventories and to track product purchases at point of sale.
+The most common formats of barcodes used are EAN-13 and UPC barcodes.

 Most retailers today require that all products they sell to display a barcode on the labeling.
 If you are looking to sell your product in a retail outlet, having a unique barcode assigned to it is highly recommended to aid them in maintaining their pricing, inventory and ordering systems.
 Displaying a barcode on your product also adds a mark of professionalism that increases your chances of retail outlets agreeing to stock your item.

-A unique barcode number is required for each product that you intend to stock in a retailer.
-For example, if you produce clothing items in a variety of sizes then each variation needs it’s own unique barcode.
+This depends on how many unique products or variants you intend to sell.
+A unique barcode number is required for each product that you intend to stock in a retailer including variants such as size, colour, flavour etc. For example, if you produce clothing items in a variety of sizes then each variation needs it’s own unique barcode.

-All of the barcodes sold by Barcode Bird are unique GS1 originated codes and are generally accespted by the majority of retailers in the United Kingdom.
-It is advisable though to contact retailers before purchase and enquire about their specific policies regarding barcode labels.
+All of the barcodes sold by Barcode Bird are unique UCC (now GS1) originated codes and are generally accepted by the majority of retailers in the United Kingdom.
+It is advisable though to contact retailers before purchase and enquire about their specific policies regarding barcode labeling.

-For the majority of sole traders, small businesses and independent producers, the massive costs of first registering with GS1 UK, purchasing barcodes and paying ongoing annual fees is prohibitively expensive even if you only purchase one barcode.
-Instead of charging our customers hundreds of pounds, Barcode Bird offers our customers unique GS1 originated barcodes at bargain prices.
-Our barcodes are genuine and authentic, offering you all the advantages without having to pay outrageous membership fees, hidden costs or annual subscription fees.
-Purchasing from Barcode Bird means that you only pay once and the barcodes belong to you forever and will never expire.
+For the majority of sole traders, small businesses and independent producers, the massive costs of first registering with GS1 UK, purchasing barcodes and paying ongoing annual fees is prohibitively expensive, even if you only purchase one barcode.
+Instead of charging our customers hundreds of pounds, Barcode Bird offers our customers unique GS1 originated barcodes at a competitive price.
+Our barcodes are genuine and authentic, offering you many of the advantages without having to pay membership fees, hidden costs or annual subscriptions.

 Yes.
-Every barcode provided by Barcode Bird is 100% unique, GS1 issued and comes with an authenticity certificate.
-Whatever product you choose to assign your barcodes to then it is linked to that item forever.
-Barcode Bird uses a sophisticated tracking system to ensure that a barcode number is never issued to more than one customer.
-Once you purchase from us the barcode is yours forever.
+Every barcode provided by Barcode Bird is 100% unique, UCC/GS1 issued and comes with an authenticity certificate.
+Whatever product you choose to assign your barcodes to it is then linked to that item.
+Barcode Bird employs a sophisticated stock automation system to ensure that a barcode number is never issued to more than one customer.
+Once you purchase from us the barcode belongs to you forever.